 Dr. Poulin-Carpentieri also completed her Doctorate in Acupuncture and Chinese Medicine from Pacific College of Health and Science in 2016, achieving one of the highest possible levels of training and education in the field of Chinese medicine.

 Since beginning her practice, she has been dedicated to providing comprehensive, thoughtful, and personalized healthcare to patients of all ages.
 Her special interests include chronic pain, digestive disorders, headaches and migraines, women's health and infertility, and stress related conditions.
-In addition to her private practice, Dr. Poulin-Carpentieri also worked for several years on the faculty of Pacific College of Oriental Medicine, teaching in the Doctorate of Acupuncture and Chinese Medicine program.
+In addition to her private practice, Dr. Poulin-Carpentieri also worked for several years on the faculty of Pacific College, teaching in the Doctorate of Acupuncture and Chinese Medicine program.
 She also serves as secretary for the Connecticut Society of Acupuncturists (CTSA, formerly CSAOM).